pavankalyan1719/Average-Filtering/README.md

 7×7 Average Filter
 The 7×7 filter produces the strongest smoothing among the three filters.
 More details and edges become blurred.

+## 8.Comparison
+Kernel Size	     Smoothing	         Image Details
+3×3	                  Low	         More details preserved 5×5	                 Medium	         Some details are reduced 7×7	                  High	         More details are blurred

+As the kernel size increases, the smoothing effect also increases.